autocrossblog/autocrossblog_astro/src/content/post/2007-07-24-monday-monday-monday-progress.md

 ---
-layout: post
+image: ''
-title: Monday Monday Monday Progress!
+publishDate: 2007-07-24T09:36:36+00:00
-date: '2007-07-24T09:36:36+00:00'
+title: "Monday Monday Monday Progress!"
-last_modified_at: 2024-11-15T12:15:17-06:00
+excerpt: "Follow our progress as we repair a car, wiring the engine bay and initializing the power system.
+We’re on track for a startup this week!"
-permalink: monday-monday-monday-progress
+author: chris
-image:
+url: 'monday-monday-monday-progress'
-categories: [ 240z, datsun, megasquirt ]
+tags:  [ 240z, datsun, megasquirt ]
-description: Follow our progress as we repair a car, wiring the engine bay and initializing the power system.
-We’re on track for a startup this week!
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 Today was a good day!
 Progress was made!
 First things first, at lunch myself, Henry, and Eric headed down to High Ridge to SCPRacingparts.com again to get a cap for my Fuel cell, I realized yesterday that I was only using 3 of the 4 fitting points for the fuel cell, and I had better get something to cover the fourth one up.